Edwin Henry Landseer: A Highland Shepherd's Home, (1802-1873)

 Today's Musings, History & Folklore

-Happy Mothering Sunday to all mums and moms and memories thereof ... with a traditional Simnel Cake for a treat!
+For all mums and moms and memories thereof ... and remembering traditional Simnel Cakes!
 Simnel cake is a light fruitcake, generally made from white flour, sugar, butter, eggs, fragrant spices, dried fruits, zest and candied peel.
 Sometimes orange flower water or brandy is used, either in the cake batter or to flavour the almond paste.
 Conventionally eleven, or occasionally twelve, marzipan balls are used to decorate the cake (supposedly representing the twelve apostles, minus Jusas).
-Simnel cakes were originally associated with Mothering Sunday, supposedly because young girls in service would make one to be taken home to their mothers on their day off, though by the late twentieth century, this cake is now associated with Easter season sweets.
+Simnel cakes were originally associated with Mothering Sunday, supposedly because young girls in service would make one to be taken home to their mothers on their day off, though by the late twentieth century, this cake is now associated with Easter season sweets. 🎂

 The Highlandman Kissed His Mother